pixelsnow/42_sudoku_solver/README.md

 # Sudoku solver in C

+![screenshot](screenshot.png)

 This project was created as a part of Hive Helsinki (school 42) month-long admission process (piscine).

-![screenshot](screenshot.png)

-This was a small weekend team project, however I was the only one writing the code, since my teammates weren't able to contribute in this aspect.
+It was a small weekend team project, however I was the only one writing the code, since my teammates weren't able to contribute in this aspect.

 ## About